collective/collective.logbook/README.txt

 Motivation
 ----------

-Plone generates for anonymous users an Error Page which contains an error number.
+For anonymous users Plone generates an Error Page which contains an error number.
 But what to do with this error number?

-You have to log into your plone site, go to the ZMI, check the error_log object and probably construct the url by hand to get ther proper error with this error number, like::
+You have to log into your plone site, go to the ZMI, check the error_log object and probably construct the url by hand to get the proper error with this error number, like::

     http://your-plone-site/error_log/showEntry?id=1237283091.10.529903983894